 How to prepare a balance sheet?

-A balance sheet is one of the most important financial statements for a business.
-A balance sheet shows the financial position of a business as on a particular date.
-Hence preparing a balance sheet thus becomes vital for the business to know what it owns and owes.
-The following steps will help one to prepare a balance sheet:
+It shows the financial position of a business as on a particular date.
+Hence preparing it becomes vital for the business to know what it owns and owes.
+The following steps will help one to prepare it.

-- Determine the frequency of preparing a balance sheet (It’s usually done quarterly, and annually)
+- Determine the frequency of preparing (It’s usually done quarterly, and annually)

 - Identify and estimate the assets and liabilities.